opendocsg/slw-judgments-backfill/2014_SGHC_141/report.md

 7       In my view, the Non-Parties should be made liable for the costs as it would be just in the circumstances to do so.

 8       The power of the court to make an order for costs against a non-party stems from O 59 r 2(2) of the Rules of Court (Cap 322, R 5, 2006 Rev Ed).
-The overarching rule that governs the exercise of the court’s discretion in ordering costs against a non-party is that it must, in all circumstances of the case, be just to do so: _DB Trustees (Hong Kong) Ltd v Consult Asia Pte Ltd and another appeal_ [2010] 3 SLR 542 (“ _DB Trustees_ ”) at [27], [29] and [36].
+The overarching rule that governs the exercise of the court’s discretion in ordering costs against a non-party is that it must, in all circumstances of the case, be just to do so: _DB Trustees (Hong Kong) Ltd v Consult Asia Pte Ltd and another appeal_ <span class="citation">[2010] 3 SLR 542</span> (“ _DB Trustees_ ”) at [27], [29] and [36].

 9       In deciding if the Non-Parties should be liable for costs, I took into account the following factors: